BeatrizArellano/regimeshifts/README.md

 #### Visualising the significance test

-The `plot()` method plots the distribution of Kendall $\tau$ values obtained from the surrogate series and a red vertical line that indicates the Kendall coefficient measured on the original series.
+The `plot()` method displays a histogram featuring the distribution of Kendall $\tau$ values obtained from the surrogate series, and a red vertical line indicating the Kendall coefficient measured on the original series.

 ```python